SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: Proposed Solution

-The SCEI framework is introduced in details from three aspects, including system architecture, smart contract coordinator and training algorithm, and defence scheme.
-The relevant parameter symbols used in the model are all listed in Table \ref{table:symbols}.
+SCEI is explained from four aspects, including the system architecture and workflow (Section~\ref{sec:system_architecture}), the smart contract coordinator and model weight balancing (Section~\ref{sec:weight_balancing}), the committee election and security (Section~\ref{sec:committee_election}), and the asynchronous solution (Section~\ref{sec:asynchronous_solution}).
+The relevant parameter symbols used in this section are listed in Table~\ref{table:symbols}.